gchapa22/pycoursera/README.md

 pycoursera
 ==========

-Homeworks, miniprojects and more from the &lt;a href="https://www.coursera.org/course/interactivepython">An Introduction to Interactive Programming in Python&lt;/a> on Coursera.
+Homeworks, miniprojects and more from the An Introduction to Interactive Programming in Python (https://www.coursera.org/course/interactivepython) on Coursera.